ibesteman/PETcourseMetabolomics/README.md

 # PETcourseMetabolomics
-GitHub repository for the analysis of metabolomics data.
+GitHub repository for the analysis of metabolomics data
-All slides and DIY script is now available.

-Script with all answers will be added after the workshop.
+Updating